giantswarm/rfc/capi-configuration/README.md

 # Configuration management with Cluster API

-This RFC describes how we can handle configuration management with Cluster API - focussing on defaulting, upgrades and interactions.
+This RFC describes how we can handle configuration management with Cluster API - focusing on defaulting, upgrades and interactions.

 ## Context